Gin-Quin/Fa/documentation/types/operations.md

 // TypeB is { foo: String, bar: Integer }
 ```

-You can compose some values of another type using the extract `>>` operator:
+You can compose some values from another type using the extract `>>` operator:

 ```fa
 type TypeA = { foo: String, bar: Integer }